dottxt-ai/outlines/docs/reference/serve/vllm.md

 !!! tip "Would rather not self-host?"

-    If you want to get started quickly with JSON-structured generaton you can call instead [.json](https://h1xbpbfsf0w.typeform.com/to/ZgBCvJHF), a [.txt](http://dottxt.co) API that guarantees valid JSON.
+    If you want to get started quickly with JSON-structured generator you can call instead [.json](https://h1xbpbfsf0w.typeform.com/to/ZgBCvJHF), a [.txt](http://dottxt.co) API that guarantees valid JSON.

 Outlines can be deployed as an LLM service using the vLLM inference engine and a FastAPI server. vLLM is not installed by default so will need to install Outlines with: